DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 *We're unable to connect to the selected server right now.
 Please ensure it is running and try again.*

-If you encounter this,
-try open the url in browsers private window.
+If you encounter this, try opening the url in browsers private window.<br>
 If it works then clear the cookies in your browser.